bendrucker/sour/readme.md

 Type: `function`
 Arguments: `err`

-Calls when any hook errors during a transition.
+Called when any hook errors during a transition.
 Returns an unlisten function.

 ## License